ABAtanasov/GalerkinSparseGrids.jl/README.md

 Within Julia, use the package manager to write `Pkg.add("GalerkinSparseGrids")` to locally install this package.

 The latest version is available from <https://github.com/AlexAtanasov14/GalerkinSparseGrids.jl>.
-You can access it by running `git pull https://github.com/AlexAtanasov14/GalerkinSparseGrids.jl master` from the directory `~/.julia/Cubature`
+You can access it by running `git pull https://github.com/AlexAtanasov14/GalerkinSparseGrids.jl master` from the appropriate package directory.

 ## Functionality